-These ladies know their sustainable, earth-friendly stuff.
-Following them is a sure-fire way to help you cut through some of the how-to-start, sustainable haze – you may even find yourself making better, good-for-the-Earth decisions about the brands you work with and purchase from, the produce you buy, how you recycling, and beyond.
+Following them is also a sure-fire way to help you cut through some of the how-to-start, sustainable haze.
+You may even find yourself making better, good-for-the-Earth decisions about the brands you work with and purchase from, the products you buy, how you recycle, and beyond.

 Lauren Singer took the ‘gram by storm when she first came on the scene — you might also know her as “that girl” with effortless fashion sense, who can fit all her trash for the year in a single mason jar.
 Lauren’s career has taken off since that fateful post — she’s now the CEO of Package Free Shop, a company on a mission to make the world less “trashy” by offering products that help you reduce waste daily.
 She is also the founder of the leading Zero Waste editorial platform Trash is for Tossers, which shows that living a low or zero waste lifestyle can be cost effective, accessible, and fun!
 Lauren has empowered millions to reduce their waste and has kept over 100 million pieces of trash out of landfills through her work at Package Free.